-This report provides long-run baseline projections for the agricultural sector through 2010.
+This report provides long-run baseline projections for the agricultural sector through 2011.
 Projections cover agricultural commodities, agricultural trade, and aggregate indicators of the sector, such as farm income and food prices.
 The projections are based on specific assumptions regarding macroeconomic conditions, policy, weather, and international developments.
 The baseline assumes that there are no shocks due to abnormal weather or other factors affecting global supply and demand.
-The projections assume that current agricultural law of the 1996 Farm Act remains in effect throughout the baseline.
+The projections assume that agricultural law of the 1996 Farm Act remains in effect throughout the baseline.
 The baseline projections presented are one representative scenario for the agricultural sector for the next decade.
 As such, the baseline provides a point of departure for discussion of alternative farm sector outcomes that could result under different assumptions.
-The projections in this report were prepared in September through November 2000, reflecting a composite of model results and judgmental analysis.
+The projections in this report were prepared in September through November 2001, reflecting a composite of model results and judgment-based analysis.

-In the initial years of the baseline projections, the agricultural sector continues to recover from the market situation in the late 1990s when large global production and weak global demand reduced agricultural commodity prices, U.S. agricultural export value, and market cash receipts to U.S. farmers, with net farm income maintained only through large marketing loan benefits and additional emergency and disaster assistance.
-Economic recovery in many countries strengthens global demand and trade in the near term.
-Nonetheless, the buildup of global supplies keeps agricultural prices under pressure for the next several years, lowering farm income in the absence of further ad hoc assistance.
-Longer run developments in the agricultural sector reflect continuing macroeconomic improvement.
-While strong export competition continues, strengthening global economic growth, particularly in developing countries, provides a foundation for gains in trade and U.S. agricultural exports, resulting in rising market prices, increases in farm income, and improvement in the financial condition of the U.S. agricultural sector.
+Slow U.S. and global economic growth through 2002 and a continued strong U.S. dollar provide a weak backdrop for the agricultural sector in the initial years of the baseline.
+In addition, large world production and increasing global stocks have pressured prices for some agricultural commodities, such as soybeans and cotton.
+In contrast, a reduction in global stocks of wheat and coarse grains since the late 1990s has strengthened prices for those grains.
+U.S. agricultural export value and market cash receipts to U.S. farmers have improved since the late 1990s when large global production and weak global demand pushed prices and trade down.
+Government payments to the sector, through marketing loan benefits and emergency and disaster assistance, have added to farm income during this period.
+However, lower farm income is projected over the next several years in the absence of further ad hoc government assistance.
+Longer run developments in the agricultural sector reflect strengthening domestic and international macroeconomic performance.
+While strong export competition and a strong U.S. dollar are projected to continue, improving global economic growth, particularly in developing countries, provides a foundation for gains in trade and U.S. agricultural exports, resulting in rising market prices, increases in farm income, and improvement in the financial condition of the U.S. agricultural sector.